vyshnavi-11/Library-management/README.md

 # Library-management
-# Library Management Application using React-Js
+# Library Management Application using React-Js and SpringBoot
 ## A simple **React-Js Application** made with **JavaScript** and **Java** for **Library Management Application**.
 *The Library Management System is a software application designed to help libraries efficiently manage their resources, catalog, and lend materials to patrons
 *In this Repository you will find CRUD operations on books.